World Chefs: Gonzales fuses food, music into celebration cooking

-NEW YORK (Reuters) - Music and food have always been a big part of Dante Gonzales’s life. so it is no surprise that the award-winning chef, caterer and party promoter managed to combine both worlds.
+NEW YORK, Nov 13 (Reuters) - Music and food have always been a big part of Dante Gonzales’s life. so it is no surprise that the award-winning chef, caterer and party promoter managed to combine both worlds.

 His love of music comes from his grandfather, tenor saxophonist Jimmy Forrest, who had a big hit with his recording of the jazz classic “Night Train,” while his grandmother taught him to cook.